Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 It’s a good idea to create a short sample report in your word processing software to use as a template.
 That way, you don’t need to start from scratch each time you begin a new one.
 Even though the topic and resources will vary, the basic sections will be structured more or less the same.
 The following six steps will guide you in crafting a versatile report.

-Seven Steps to Writing Your Research Report
+Six Steps to Writing Your Research Report

 1. Identify your focus.